pbierkortte/sql-server-to-snowflakedw-python/README.md

 ## Setup
-Run the following commands from the terminal
+Run the following commands from the terminal:
 ### Create a virtual environment
 ```bash
 python3 -m venv venv